Level up safety first thinking during the spring planting season

-Although another Midwest farming season may seem routine, the agriculture industry is highly prone to risks, accidents, severe injury, and death.
+Although another Midwest farming season may seem routine, the agricultural industry is highly prone to risks, accidents, severe injury, and death.
 It is important for those driving the tractors and those following behind them to be aware of their surroundings and leave plenty of room for safety.

 “Planting season is a fast-paced, high-pressure time for farmers, workers, operators, and their families,” says Salah Issa, assistant professor and Extension specialist in the Department of Agricultural and Biological Engineering in the College of Agricultural, Consumer and Environmental Sciences.
 “Incorporating safety measures in established routines can assist in decreasing accidents and injuries while still focusing on getting the crop into the ground in a timely manner.”